 Our Asset Management Policy supports our vision of creating a new energy future by setting clear principles (detailed below) to guide the development of Vector's asset management objectives and plans.
-Our policy principles represent Vector's values, commitments and strategic pillars which apply to all employees and partners (field services providers, contractors and suppliers), involved in the management of Vector's electricity assets.
+Our policy principles deliver against all of the element of the electricity, gas and fibre strategy and represent Vector's values, commitments and strategic pillars which apply to all employees and partners (field services providers, contractors and suppliers), involved in the management of Vector's electricity assets.